 And if a reboot doesn’t work, head into your settings and reset Network Settings.
 Head into Settings > General > Reset > Reset Network Settings.
 This will cause your device to forget your connections so make sure you have your Wi-Fi passwords handy.

-How to Fix iOS 9 Problems If Nothing Here Works
+How to Fix iOS 9 Problems If Nothing Works

-If you’re dealing with an iOS 9 problem that’s not listed here, you’ll want to head to Apple’s discussion forums and look around.
+If you’re dealing with an iOS 9 problem that’s not listed here, you’ll want to head to Apple’s discussion forums and take a look around.
 Users there are typically very helpful, and knowledgeable, and that’s a great place to start.

 If you’re still experiencing Apple Music problems on iOS 9, you’ll want to head to the Apple Music discussion forum.

 If you can’t fix the problem with any of those, take your device into an Apple Store.
 Schedule an appointment at the Genius Bar and see if the geniuses there can’t diagnose your problem.

 If you don’t want to do that, get in contact with Apple Support via Twitter to see if they have a remedy for your issue.